 You have to note that Samsung’s Safety Assistance is not a means to contact 911, and that poor network connection can block or delay your emergency alerts.

 Devices today continue to change and improve every day.
 It is possible to secure your house and family with just one mobile device.
 Many wireless alarm security systems allow you to operate your comprehensive security system with a few taps on your mobile device.
 It comes with apps that let you receive email alerts and text messages, view live video surveillance and control your home locks, lighting and thermostats remotely using your Android, iPad, and iPhone devices.
 Now you can stay in the know and take control wherever you may be.

 There are also tracking services will also let you track your vehicles and assets in real time, as well as know where they are 24/7.
 This will help you keep tabs of your elderly loved ones and teenage drivers, and monitor and recover missing vehicles or stolen valuables.
 You can even receive alerts every time the vehicles you are tracking exceed speed limits or go beyond predetermined geographic boundaries.
 You can also use it for simpler functions like receiving real-time alert every time your child has arrived home from school.

-The same technology you use to locate the hippest restaurant in town or to upload cute videos of your pet can now be used to keep yourself, your family, and your prized possessions safe.
+The same technology you use to locate the hippest restaurant in town or to upload cute videos of your pet can now be used to keep yourself, your family, and your prized possessions safe or buy an iPhone.